Beyond Predictions in Neural ODEs: Identification and Interventions

-\xhdr{Real single-cell RNA-seq data} Finally, we apply our method for gene regulatory network inference from real mouse single-cell RNA-seq data from~\citep{Pijuan-Sala2019} (GEO accession number: GSE87038).
-We select a branch of data in which blood progenitors differentiate into Erythroid cells with a total of 9,192 cells (or samples).
+In this experiment, we first explore how pruning improves GRN inference from human hematopoiesis single-cell multiomics data~\cite{luecken2021a} (GEO accession code: GSE194122).
+We select a branch of data in which hematopoiesis stem cells (HSCs) differentiate into Erythroid cells with a total of 280 cells (or samples).
 The count matrix is normalized to one million counts per cell.
-Figure~\ref{fig:GRN} shows a UMAP representation of the data where each point corresponds to a cell colored by cell type (left) and an inferred continuous pseudotime (right).
-This pseudotime aims at identifying how far a cell has advanced in the differentiation process and is inferred via a diffusion map based manifold learning technique called \emph{dpt}~\citep{Haghverdi2016} on 2,000 highly variable genes~\citep{Wolf2018,Bergen2020,McInnes2018}.
-We now take measured gene expression levels over pseudotime $t$ as our observations $\Xtrue(t)$.
-In this setting, domain knowledge asserts that Gata genes (\textit{Gata1}, \textit{Gata2}) regulate the expression of hemoglobin $\alpha$ (\textit{Hba}) and $\beta$ (\textit{Hba}) subunits \citep{Ding2010,Johnson2002,Suzuki2013,Shearstone2016}.
-The normalized expression of genes related to these subunits over pseudotime is presented in Figure~\ref{fig:GRN}.
-We randomly subset 300 cells from all 9,192 as training data for our method.
-The expressions are scaled between 0 and 1 for each gene before training.
-Finally, the bottom row of Figure~\ref{fig:GRN} shows the row-wise normalized absolute values of the inferred adjacency matrix.
-Our approach properly assigns hemoglobin subunit changes to Gata genes, particularly \textit{Gata1}.
-Note that this dependence on Gata is inferred correctly, even though visually, the evolution of hemoglobin target genes appear to be much more correlated among themselves than with the Gata drivers.
-We hypothesize that the seeming independence of \emph{Gata2} is due to delays between transcription factor changes and target gene responses.
-Hence, extending our method to delay-ODEs is an interesting direction for future work.
-The predictions of our method are presented in Figure~\ref{fig:GRN:pred}.
-The partial derivatives in Figure~\ref{fig:GRN:sens} indicate that---despite non-linear activation functions---the associations are mostly linear for the target genes except for \emph{Hbb-y}.
-This may indicate that assuming linearity $f^{\star} \in \cFlin$ can indeed be a decent approximation for certain gene regulatory networks.
+Figure~\ref{fig:GRN_human} (top row) shows a UMAP representation \citep{McInnes2018} of the data where each point corresponds to a cell colored by cell type (left) and an inferred continuous pseudotime (right).
+This pseudotime aims at identifying how far a cell has advanced in the differentiation process and is inferred via a diffusion map based manifold learning technique called \emph{dpt} \citep{Haghverdi2016} on 2,000 highly variable genes \citep{Wolf2018,Bergen2020}.
+We take measured gene expression levels over pseudotime $t$ as our observations $\Xtrue(t)$.